-The mandate of this Committee is to source and provide content for IPIC's UnscrIPted blog, including articles on relevant and interesting IP topics, white papers, Q&As, Committee profiles, member profiles, etc., approximately 2 per month.
+The committee is responsible for staying up to date on IP matters in the media and identifying opportunities for appropriate response from IPIC, for example within op-eds, on the IPIC News section etc. The committee is also responsible to source and provide content for IPIC's UnscrIPted blog, including articles on relevant and interesting IP topics, white papers, Q&As, committee profiles, member profiles, etc., approximately 2 per month.